 Launch date: September 3, 2019

-This Android edition is currently available in all-new smartphones, and it is steadily being rolled out to existing phones worldwide.
+This Android edition is currently available in all-new smartphones and is steadily being rolled out to existing phones worldwide.

 It introduced a redesigned interface for Android gestures, doing away with the tapeable Back button and instead focusing on a swipe-based approach to device navigation.

-This was the point at which Google wanted to stop naming Android versions after sweets and desserts.
+This was when Google wanted to stop naming Android versions after sweets and desserts.

-Android 10.0 comes with several advanced features, including a system-wide dark mode, gesture-based navigation, smart reply for all messaging apps, and more.
+Android 10.0 has several advanced features, including a system-wide dark mode, gesture-based navigation, thoughtful replies for all messaging apps, and more.

 18. Android 11.0